Are you planning a safari? Don’t forget to “Pin It” for later!

 I could not believe the wide array of safari options.
 It ranged from top-notch luxury to DIY.
 Before even picking a location, I needed to know what kind of money we were all willing to spend overall.

 You would be surprised with how many people want pampering on their wildlife adventure.
-The reality is, for most people, this is a once in a life-time trip so they are going to do it up right.
-Many people don’t include other stops, cities or sites and just do a safari so they are willing to spend more on the actual safari itself.
+The reality is, for most people, this is a once in a life-time trip so they are going to do it up right!
+Many people don’t include other stops, cities or sites and just do a safari so they are willing to spend more on the actual safari itself. #YOLO!
+(Is that still a saying??)

 Options might include: